 Camp attendees under the age of 18, must be signed in and out of camp by a parent, guardian, or other adult with prior written authorization.
-YMCA members age 9 and up, and who have a ‘Consent For Release Form’ on file, may be transferred to the YMCA Youth Center at the conclusion of camp programming by a designated staff person.
+YMCA members age 9 and up, and who have a ‘Consent For Release Form’ on file, may be transfered to the YMCA Youth Center at the conclusion of camp programming by a designated staff person.

 Movies that are shown will only be rated G or PG.

 YMCA employees who are responsible for the care and supervision of your children are not permitted to babysit outside the YMCA or transport YMCA participants in their own vehicles.
 Our goal is to serve as role models and to help each camper gain skills and to enhance his or her self-esteem.
 The YMCA is committed to recruiting and developing an outstanding group of counselors and directors that are dedicated to providing the best possible camp experience.

 Please apply sunscreen to your child daily and send a bottle of sunscreen labeled with your child’s name.
-There will be designated times throughout the day where counselors will have campers apply sunscreen.
+There will be designated times throughout the day where counselors will encourage campers to apply sunscreen.